ruixingw/parmhess/tsubasa.rst

 - Read all outputs and generate the MM input file (readmol2).

 Normally, just running these steps in sequence should work.
-However, if the system is larger or complicated, these steps do not always succeed and may result in "Error termination".
-For such cases, you may check Gaussian options and run calculation manually.
-The successful results can be provided to **Tsubasa** to do the following steps. **Note that the provided files must be named exactly same as those of Tsubasa generated.** Job flow can be controled by these arguments:
+However, if the system is large or complicated, it is recommended to do QM optimization by hand.
+The QM results can be provided to **Tsubasa** to do the following steps.
+If provided :code:`XXX.gau`, these QM files should be named as :code:`optXXX.ext`, :code:`freqXXX.ext`, :code:`respXXX.ext`, where the extension :code:`ext` are :code:`.com, .log, .chk, .fchk` for Gaussian input, output, checkpoint file and formatted checkpoint file, respectively. **Note that the provided files must be named exactly same as those of Tsubasa generated files.**

+The provided files can be used by the following arguments:

 4. :code:`--startfrom {freq,resp,antechamber,readmol2}`  (choose one from the list)

-   Read the existing files and restart from the specified step.
-If not specified, the program starts from the beginning (opt) as normal.
+   Read the existing files and start from the specified step.
+If not specified, the program starts from the beginning (opt).

 5. :code:`--stopafter {opt,freq,resp,antechamber}`  (choose one from the list)

    Stop after the specified step.
 If not specified, the program ends as normal.